 If you're scrolling down to the recipe and planning on making this zesty soup right away, be aware that the recipe does call for an immersion blender.

 An immersion blender is basically what it sounds like– if you haven't heard of one before.
 It's made to lower or immerse into foods for the purpose of puréeing.
 If you don't have one and still want to make this recipe, you can alternately use a food processor to blend it up.
 Be very careful if you are pouring hot soup into a food processor, however.
 The soup will be close to boiling temperature!
 The blended soup will have this nice puréed texture and light orange coloring coming from the tomatoes.

 Classic Comfort Food!

-There’s no need to entirely discount this recipe if you’re eating healthy.
-Ditch the bread bowl to cut out the majority of the carbs and look at the ingredients.
+There's no need to entirely discount this recipe if you're eating healthy.
+To lighten up this reicpe, ditch the bread bowl to cut out the majority of the carbs and look at the ingredients.
 All healthy stuff!

-Heavy cream is where most people get caught up, but let’s take a second look.
+Heavy cream is where additional calories come in, but let's take a second look.
 Heavy Cream is listed on EatThis.com (Eat This Not That) citing, “Heavy cream is a healthy fat that helps keep your blood sugar stable between meals and snacks, which means consistent energy and brain power.”
-I don’t know about you, but that definitely sounds like something I need more of!
+I don't know about you, but that definitely sounds like something I need more of!

 Grab your recipe below to save or make now!
-And, if you’re wondering if this can go in the slow cooker– yes it can.
+And, if you're wondering if this can go in the slow cooker– yes it can.
 Slow Cooker instructions are included in the notes section of the printable recipe.
 Be sure to add that heavy cream last.
-In my experience, sometimes dairy products can get a “curdled” effect if left in the slow cooker too long.
+In my experience, sometimes dairy products can change flavor or texture if left in the slow cooker too long.
 I add heavy cream in the last hour of cooking time to prevent that from happening.
 Enjoy!!